Flmelody/open-website-defender/docs/features/authentication.en.md

   token-expiration-hours: 24
 ```

+## Two-Factor Authentication (2FA)

+Website Defender supports TOTP-based two-factor authentication for both admin and guard login flows.
+When 2FA is enabled for a user, they must provide a 6-digit code from an authenticator app (Google Authenticator, Authy, etc.) after entering their username and password.

+- 2FA can be enabled per user through the admin dashboard
+- Supports standard TOTP apps (Google Authenticator, Authy, Microsoft Authenticator, etc.)
+- Applies to both `/login` (guard) and `/admin-login` (admin dashboard) flows
+- Administrators can reset 2FA for any user via the admin dashboard

+!!! warning "No Recovery Codes"
+    Currently, there are no recovery codes.
+If a user loses access to their authenticator app, an administrator must reset their 2FA from the admin dashboard.

+For 2FA management details, see [User Management](user-management.md).

 ## Cookie-based Authentication

 For seamless browser sessions, Website Defender also supports authentication via the `flmelody.token` cookie.
 This allows users to navigate between protected applications without re-authenticating, as long as they share the same cookie domain.